SarthakTiwari/Paper-Page-Scanner/README.md

 Functionality:-

-* Automatic Page contour detection (for cases which have complete page in image bounds).
+* Automatic Page contour detection (for cases which have all four page edges in image bounds).
 * Bounding box with free moving corners and parallelly moving edges.
 * Perspective transformation to obtain top-view image.